-Police say arrests may come over Halyna Hutchins death on Rust’s set - latest
+Police don’t rule out charges over Halyna Hutchins’ death - follow live

-Authorities will present initial findings into incident that left 42-year-old cinematographer dead

-Investigators have discussed their initial findings in the probe into Halyna Hutchins’s death.
+Criminal charges could still be filed in the probe into Halya Hutchin’s death, US police have said.

-They held a news conference from Santa Fe, New Mexico today (27 October), six days after the movie-set shooting that left the 42-year-old cinematographer dead.
+They ruled nothing out at a news conference in Santa Fe, New Mexico on October 27th, six days after the movie-set shooting that left the 42-year-old cinematographer dead.

-Santa Fe County Sheriff Adan Mendoza and District Attorney Mary Carmack-Altwies both stressed the importance of allowing the probe to continue, saying charges may be filed at a later date if probable cause is found.

-Alec Baldwin fired a gun that was being used as a prop in the Western Rust, killing Hutchins and wounding director Joel Souza.
+Investigators said that a “lead projectile” was removed from the shoulder of director Joel Souza and that it appeared to be a live round.
+Actor Alec Baldwin fired the gun that killed cinematographer Halya Hutchin’s on the set of their film Rust.

+District Attorney Mary Carmack-Altwies said that “all options are on the table” and that “no one has been ruled out” of potential charges.

 The events on 21 October have prompted calls to improve regulation of firearms on movie sets, or even ban them and replace them with computer-generated images.